Shadasia Green

 Shadasia Amanda Green (born August 7, 1989) is an American professional boxer.
-She has held the WBO female super-middleweight title since November 2024 and the IBF female super-middleweight title since July 2025.
+She held the WBO female super-middleweight title between November 2024 and April 2026 and the IBF female super-middleweight title from July 2025 until April 2026.

 Early life

 Green was born in Paterson, New Jersey on August 7, 1989.
 She attended Old Dominion University where she played for the Ladies Monarchs basketball team.

 Amateur boxing career

 At the 2016 AIBA Women's World Boxing Championships, Green competed in the heavyweight category, where she lost to Lazzat Kungeibayeva in the gold medal match.

 Professional boxing career

 For the WBC female super-middleweight Silver title defense, Green fought Elin Cederroos on February 4, 2023.
 She dropped Cederroos to the canvas in round three, and the latter took heavy punishment in the sixth-round when referee Danny Schiavone stepped in to call a halt to the bout.

 Green faced Olivia Curry on August 5, 2023, at the undercard of Jake Paul vs. Nate Diaz at the American Airlines Center in Dallas, Texas.
 She won the bout via unanimous decision.

 After the WBC declared Savannah Marshall the champion-in-recess, as mandatory title challenger, Green faced Franchón Crews-Dezurn for the vacant WBC female super middleweight and interim WBA female super middleweight titles on December 15, 2023.
 She lost the bout by unanimous decision.

 Green faced Natasha Spence on July 20, 2024, at the Jake Paul vs. Mike Perry card.
 She won the bout by unanimous decision.